bhousel/node-diff3/README.md

 # node-diff3

-This is a Javascript library for text diffing and three-way-merge.
+**node-diff3** is a Javascript library to find differences between two buffers, generate and apply patches, and perform 3-way merging between an original and two changed buffers.
+It contains similar functionality to the [GNU Diffutils](https://www.gnu.org/software/diffutils/manual/diffutils.html) tools.

 The code originally came from project Synchrotron, created by Tony Garnock-Jones.
 For more detail please visit:

 * https://leastfixedpoint.com/tonyg/kcbbs/projects/synchrotron.html
 * https://github.com/tonyg/synchrotron